biowdl/RNA-seq/docs/index.md

   all samples.
 - **samples**: Contains a folder per sample.
-  - **&lt;sample>**: Contains a variety of files, including the BAM and gVCF files for this sample, as well as their indexes.
+  - **&lt;sample>**: Contains a variety of files, including the BAM and gVCF files (if variantcalling is enabled) for this sample, as well as their indexes.
 It also contains a directory per library.
     - **&lt;library>**: Contains the BAM files for this library (`*.markdup.bam`) and a BAM file with additional preprocessing performed used for variantcalling (`*.markdup.bsqr.bam`).
 This second BAM file should